Revenant01/Sobel_edge_detection_verilog/README.md

 - Learn the fundamentals of edge detection and digital image processing.
 - Gain experience in hardware design and simulation for image processing applications.

+---

 ## Project Description

-The Sobel edge detection algorithm uses two 3x3 convolution kernels to compute the gradient of image intensity at each pixel, highlighting edges in the image.
-This project involves designing a Verilog module to apply the Sobel operator to grayscale images, producing an edge map based on the computed gradients.
+The Sobel edge detection algorithm uses two 3x3 convolution kernels to compute the image intensity gradient at each pixel.
+This highlights edges in the image based on gradient magnitude.

 ### Sobel Kernels:
 - Horizontal kernel (Gx):
 - Vertical kernel (Gy):

+The project involves designing Verilog modules to compute these convolutions and combine the results to produce an edge-detected image.

+---

 ## Implementation Steps